Aalto-Electric-Drives/motulator/docs/source/control/current_ctrl.rst

     \qquad\qquad
     \boldsymbol{G}_\mathrm{c}(s) = \frac{\alpha_\mathrm{c}}{s + \alpha_\mathrm{c}}

 It can be seen that both gain designs result in the first-order reference-tracking dynamics.
-The complex-vector design tends to be slightly more robust to parameter errors than the IMC design since the other closed-loop pole approximately correponds to the open-loop pole.
+The complex-vector design tends to be slightly more robust to parameter errors than the IMC design since the other closed-loop pole approximately corresponds to the open-loop pole.

 Flux Linkage as an Internal State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^